Domestic Violence Defense Attorney

 A person facing a Domestic Battery charge might try to represent himself or herself without the help of an attorney.
 This is a decision a person may regret for the rest of their lives.
 If you or someone you know has been charged with the offense of Domestic Battery, please contact us, at 847-854-7700 so that we can help resolve your case.

-The Attorneys at Franks and Rechenberg, P.C. are among the most successful Domestic Violence Defense lawyers for clients in McHenry and DeKalb Counties, including the cities of Algonquin, Barrington Hills, Belvidere, Bull Valley, Cary, Crystal Lake, DeKalb, Fox River Grove, Harvard, Hebron, Holiday Hills, Huntley, Island Lake, Johnsburg, Lake in the Hills, Lakemoor, Lakewood, Marengo, McCullom Lake, McHenry, Oakwood Hills, Port Barrington, Prairie Grove, Richmond, Spring Grove, Sycamore, Union, Wonder Lake, Woodstock, and all surrounding communities.
+The experienced Attorneys at Franks and Rechenberg, P.C. are among the most successful Domestic Violence Defense lawyers for clients in McHenry and DeKalb Counties, including the cities of Algonquin, Barrington Hills, Belvidere, Bull Valley, Cary, Crystal Lake, DeKalb, Fox River Grove, Harvard, Hebron, Holiday Hills, Huntley, Island Lake, Johnsburg, Lake in the Hills, Lakemoor, Lakewood, Marengo, McCullom Lake, McHenry, Oakwood Hills, Port Barrington, Prairie Grove, Richmond, Spring Grove, Sycamore, Union, Wonder Lake, Woodstock, and all surrounding communities.